Documentation Index

 Output:

-HTML table structure displaying two rows with corresponding values for each row.
+HTML table rendered in the Markdown editor showing two rows with corresponding values and no header row.